 - Dryer sheets can be substituted with wool dry balls

 - Single-use coffee cups can be replaced with Thermoses

 9. Go on a trash hike.

-If you’re looking to be more proactive in your sustainability efforts, pick up litter as you take a walk around your neighborhood or go on a hike.
+If you’re looking to be more proactive in your sustainability efforts and itching for social-distancing friendly physical activities, pick up litter as you take a walk around your neighborhood or go on a hike.
 We’ve become so used to litter it becomes sometimes easy to ignore.
 By challenging yourself to increase your awareness of loose trash and then take action about it, you can greatly impact your surroundings.

 Use a reusable bag, gloves, and maybe even some prongs if you’d prefer to not directly touch trash or have difficulty bending over.